Online shopping with choose and charge accounts offer a potential way to order today and pay later in the future if you qualify.

 The merchant will develop a sense of trust.
 They will see that you are buying items and paying them off.
 After time, they will extend more credit to you and will see that you are a good customer.
 The benefit is you will be able to pay for more expensive items that were currently out of your reach.

-A better solution would be to improve your credit score by using a secured credit card.
+A better solution may be to improve your credit score by using a secured credit card.
 These allow you to take, for example, a 640 credit score and build it higher because they will report your on-time payments to a credit bureau.

 I hope this article about merchant services who offer choose and charge accounts for online shopping has been helpful to you.